reissbaker/st4t3/README.md

   land() {}
 }

-// You have to pass in all of the data required here.
-The type system checks
-// that all specified data is actually passed in. const machine = new Machine({
+const machine = new Machine({
   initial: "Land",
-  props: {
-    bounceOnLand: false,
-    jumpPower: 5.6,
-  },
   states: {
     Jump, Land,
   },
 });

+// You have to pass in all of the data required here.
+The type system checks
+// that all specified data is actually passed in. machine.start({
+  bounceOnLand: false,
+  jumpPower: 5.6,
-machine.start(); // Prints "Unbouncy land"
+}); // Prints "Unbouncy land"
 machine.jump();  // Prints "Jumped with power 5.6"
 ```

+The type for the `props` passed into the `start()` call is inferred from the
+props defined by the state classes; if you're missing a property that a state
+class requires, it'll fail to compile.

+Props remain the same from the initial `start()` call through all
+`transition()` calls &mdash; you don't need to pass props into transitions.
+You
+can think of props being constant through a single run of a state machine; you
+only get to reset them when you call `stop()` and then a new invocation of
+`start()`.

 # Events